baww-com/baww-com.github.io/not-posts/Alts/Vechain/vechain.md

 ---
 layout: page
 title: How to Buy Vechain Cryptocurrency
-seo_title: "4 Methods to Buy Vechain Cryptocurrency - Credit Card and Bank"
+seo_title: "4 Methods to Buy Vechain Cryptocurrency - Credit or Debit Card and Bank Transfer"
 permalink: /vechain/
 ---

 ## How to Buy Vechain with Credit Card and Debit Card

-In order to get Vechain via a credit or debit card, you will need to buy Bitcoin with your card on a fiat to crypto exchange such as [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}, and then send your Bitcoin to the crypto to crypto exchange [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}.
-[Binance](https://www.binance.com/?ref=18991911){:target="_blank"} has the lowest fees and highest trading volume out of any exchange.
+In order to get Vechain with a credit or debit card, you will need to buy Bitcoin using [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}, then send your Bitcoin to crypto to crypto exchange such as [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}.

 ## How to Buy Vechain with Bank Transfer

-Just like credit and debit cards, there is one method of buying Vechain with a bank transfer or wire.
-This is done by trading Bitcoin, obtained via a bank transfer to [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}, where Vechain is sold.
-All will be explained below, with clear pictures and steps!
+There is one method of buying Vechain with a bank wire or tranfer.
+First, buy Bitcoin on [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"} with a bank transfer, then send it to an exchange that sells Vechain, like [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}.
+Please see below for a detailed explanation.

 ## Method 1 - USD/EUR -> BTC -> Vechain

-## Step 1: Buy Bitcoin if you Don’t have Some Already.
+## Step 1: Buy Bitcoin

+There are several exchanges through which you can buy Bitcoin.
+[Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}, [Coinmama](https://www.coinmama.com/?ref=buyaltcoinsworldwide){:target="_blank"}, or [BitPanda](https://www.bitpanda.com/?ref=7989064235904733469){:target="_blank"} are the easiest to use.

+[Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"} is a very beginner friendly US based exchange, that sells cryptocurrency to most countries and all US states.
+To see if Coinbase supports your country, [check this link](https://support.coinbase.com/customer/en/portal/articles/1392031-what-countries-are-buys-and-sells-available-in-)!
+[Coinmama](https://www.coinmama.com/?ref=buyaltcoinsworldwide){:target="_blank"} handles credit or debit card purchases.
+Coinmama is great because they have higher credit or debit card purchasing limits than Coinbase, as well as fast delivery of your funds.
+[Bitpanda](https://www.bitpanda.com/?ref=7989064235904733469){:target="_blank"}.
+Bitpanda is an exchange that processes credit or debit card purchases.
+Their fees are slightly lower, but *ONLY* sells Bitcoin to residents of European Union (EU) countries.

-There are several exchanges to buy Bitcoin on.
-We reccomend [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}, [Coinmama](https://www.coinmama.com/?ref=buyaltcoinsworldwideio){:target="_blank"}, or [BitPanda](https://www.bitpanda.com/?ref=7989064235904733469){:target="_blank"}.
-Each of these exchanges have their advantages.
-Coinbase is the most beginner friendly while Coinmama is great for credit and debit transactions as it has very high purchase limits and instant delivery.
-BitPanda is great for people in Europe and has a 5% fee on credit and debit purchases.
-In this example, we are going to use coinbase.
-If you purchase over $100 of Bitcoin through the following link, you will recieve an extra $10 BTC for FREE!
+Coinbase is the most beginner friendly while Coinmama is great for credit or debit transactions as it has higher purchase limits and quick delivery.
+BitPanda is great (but it only works in Europe) and has a 5% fee on credit or debit purchases.
+We will use Coinbase in this example.
+Also, if you purchase over $100 of Bitcoin through the following link, you will receive an extra $10 BTC for FREE!
 Create an account [on Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"} if you don’t have one already and then add your payment method.

+After creating your Coinbase account, you need to add a payment method.
+If you are going for the route with the lowest fees, it is best to use a bank transfer.
+If timing is more important, use a credit or debit card, as this is much faster!
-Coinbases signup process may take some time, but this ensures security for customers.
+The Coinbase signup process takes time, but this is to ensure security for customers.
 Click the Buy/Sell tab on the top/middle of your screen.
-From this page, you can easily purchase Bitcoin, Litecoin, and Ethereum.
-All of these can be converted into Vechain on exchanges such as [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}, but for the purposes of this tutorial we will use bitcoin.
+From this page, you can easily purchase Bitcoin, Litecoin, or Ethereum.
+All of these cryptocurrencies can be converted into Vechain on exchanges such as [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}, but for this tutorial we will use Bitcoin.

 ## Fiat to Bitcoin Exchanges
 <table class="basic-table" align="center">
  <tr>
   <th>Exchange</th>